fdw/rofi-rbw/docs/rofi-rbw.1.md

 \--target, -t

-: Possible values: username, password, totp, _CUSTOM FIELD NAME_
+: Possible values: username, password, totp, notes, _CUSTOM FIELD NAME_

       Choose which component of the selected entry to type/copy/print.
 Can be passed multiple times to use multiple targets.